kevinksx/OSXCJKFontPlists/Yosemite-10.10-14A389/SHS-LSR/README.md

 For example of using SuperOTC, you could use following Terminal commands to download and place the font well with correct System Permission settings unless you have no access to GitHub:<br>
 <pre><code>curl -L https://github.com/adobe-fonts/source-han-sans/blob/release/SuperOTC/SourceHanSans.ttc.zip\?raw\=true | bsdtar -xvf-
 sudo cp SourceHanSans.ttc /System/Library/Fonts
-chown root:wheel /System/Library/Fonts/SourceHanSans.ttc
+sudo chown root:wheel /System/Library/Fonts/SourceHanSans.ttc
-chmod 644 /System/Library/Fonts/SourceHanSans.ttc</code></pre>
+sudo chmod 644 /System/Library/Fonts/SourceHanSans.ttc</code></pre>

 You should make sure following things have done before applying this set of font fallback plists:<br>

 1. All of those fonts I mentioned above must be placed into "/System/Library/Fonts/" folder,<br>
 2. All of those fonts I mentioned above should inherit permission settings from "/System/Library/Fonts/" as fix.<br>
 (use sudo per file operation could get the permission settings fixed automatically.)<br>
-(do not just use chmod command, it doesn't work 'cause chown command is needed at the same time.)<br>
+(do not just use sudo chmod command, it doesn't work 'cause sudo chown command is needed at the same time.)<br>

 You should download files only if you know what they are and what they should be used for.<br>